KristiBischoff/Data_Visualization_with_SAS/README.md

 This repository is summarized through the readme.
 All of the plots were created using SAS Studio code.
 See full data source references at the bottom of the readme.

 ## Bubble Plots

-A mock data set created by myself is used for the bubble plot demo.
+### A mock data set created by myself is used for the bubble plot demo.
 This is a data set with details about a small clothing resale business.

-### Bubble plot of profit vs. sales for all clothing types
+First is a bubble plot of profit vs. sales for all clothing types by clothing niche (luxury, trendy, and vintage).

 ![bubble_plot_1](Graphs_Plots/Bubble_Plot_1.png)